Saturday Studios Classes

-The Figure (Grades 11 and 12).Explore traditional and innovative ways to work from the human figure.
+Explore traditional and innovative ways to work from the human figure.
 Study the figure as a dynamic form through a variety of creative exercises with an emphasis on gestural work.
 The course may be used to strengthen portfolios for college application.
 A variety of media and styles are presented.
 Parental consent is required due to use of nude models.

-Spring 2014 Schedule
+Spring 2017 Schedule

-Saturdays, 9:30am - noon
+Saturdays, 9:30am - 12:00pm

-March 1 - May 3, 2014
+March 11 - May 6

 Exhibition of student work